PEOPLE ARE MORE CHRONICALLY LONELY NOW THAN BEFORE COVID-19 ACCORDING TO NEW LONELINESS RESEARCH

 People in Britain continue to be more lonely today than before Covid-19, despite the ending of social restrictions, according to the Campaign to End Loneliness.
 Published during Mental Health Awareness Week, which this year is focused on loneliness, the Campaign’s latest analysis of loneliness data from the Office for National Statistics, reveals that more people are now chronically lonely than before the pandemic.
 The results indicated that 3.3 million people are lonely all or most of the time (‘chronically lonely’) compared to 2.6 million people in 2020.
 The figures also highlight that younger people are still more likely to report feeling lonely than older people

-Robin Hewings, Programme Director of the Campaign to End Loneliness said
+Robin Hewings, Programme Director of the Campaign to End Loneliness said:

 “Covid-19 continues to have a massive impact on the very lonely – there are still more chronically lonely people now than there were before the pandemic.
 As restrictions lifted, many lonely people haven’t been able to heal and rebuild their networks even though there are more opportunities to connect with their friends and families.
 We think that’s because being chronically lonely makes it harder to reach out and can